English Orientation Packet

 RECREATION YARDS

-Inmates are allowed access to the recreation yards according to the Privilege Matrix and the yard schedule that is posted in the housing unit.
+Inmates are allowed access to the recreation yards according to the Privilege Matrix and the yard schedule.
 Recreation yard access is not a right, it is a privilege provided as conditions permit.
-Inmates may remove their shirts while in the Main Yard (not mini yards); however, shirts must be worn to and from the yard.

-The Inmate Placement Program of the Department of Corrections provides a Coordinator to work with state inmates housed in the jail.
+The Inmate Placement Program of the Department of Corrections provides a Case Manager to work with state inmates housed in the jail.
 The information below will provide some guidance on how they may assist.
-IPP Coordinators can address a variety of areas and issues including case work, property, parole release, and housing.
-The Coordinators office is within the confines of the secured portion of the facility.
+Case Managers can address a variety of areas and issues including case work, property, parole release, and housing.
+The Case Managers office is within the confines of the secured portion of the facility.
 Inmates may not stop by their office uninvited with questions, issues, or concerns.
-This action could result in a disciplinary writeup.
-The proper means of contacting a Coordinator is by submitting an inmate request.
-Inmates should be specific as to the reason they want to see a Coordinator.
-If an inmate feels they have an emergency situation, they may make a verbal request to see a Coordinator through any facility staff member.
-If issues are later found to be less than an emergency, a disciplinary writeup will result.
+This action could result in a disciplinary write up.
+The proper means of contacting a Case Manager is by submitting an inmate request.
+Inmates should be specific as to the reason they want to see a Case Manager.
+If an inmate feels they have an emergency situation, they may make a verbal request to see a Case Manager through any facility staff member.
+If issues are later found to be less than an emergency, a disciplinary write up will result.

 Programming and/or available housing are generally the primary reason inmates are sent to PCF.
-Inmates who do not actively pursue programming to complete their MAP, will not be eligible for facility jobs until the Board gives them a parole, termination or expiration date.
 Compliance with MAP recommendations is a primary factor looked at by the Board of Pardons.
 In many cases, what the Board is interested in, is the fact that an inmate has applied to get into the programs and that they are making an ongoing and appropriate effort to get into the programs.
 Another primary factor reviewed by the Board of Pardons, is an individual’s behavior while incarcerated.
-The Board expects prisoners to comply with facility rules and regulations and to avoid write ups for disciplinary violations.
+The Board expects inmates to comply with facility rules and regulations and to avoid write ups for disciplinary violations.

 Individuals who plan to reside outside the state of Utah while on parole, will need to apply for Compact Supervision.
 This cannot be done until they are 120 days within their release date and a $50 compact fee has been received by the compact office.
 Inmates will need a sponsor in the receiving state and most states will not accept them unless the sponsor is a family member.
 The sponsor should be prepared to allow former inmates to live with them initially, and help them transition into the community by helping them find a job.

-Coordinators are responsible to keep the Board of Pardons informed of each inmate’s overall behavior.
-Coordinators prepare board reports for the Board prior to each scheduled hearing.
-Inmates should obtain a hearing application from their Coordinator approximately two months prior to the hearing.
-The Coordinator will then visit with them, go over their information, and prepare the report for the Board.
-The report should be sent to the Board approximately one month prior to the hearing.
+Case Managers are responsible to keep the Board of Pardons informed of each inmate’s overall behavior.
+Case Managers prepare board reports for the Board prior to each scheduled hearing.
+Inmates should obtain an IPR form to fill out and return to the Case Manager.
+The Case Manager will then visit with them, go over their information, and prepare the report for the Board.

-Offender Management Review meetings are held each month at PCF.
-During these reviews, representatives of the jail will be available to meet with inmates personally on any issues they may have.
-All inmates that have recently arrived at PCF will be required to attend OMR within 30 days.
-After that, inmates who wish to address OMR will need to submit a request to their Coordinator.
+All inmates that have recently arrived at PCF will be seen by the Case Manager within 30 days.
+After that, inmates who wish to address OMR will need to submit a request to their Case Manager.

 PCF is different in many respects from other facilities.
 Whether this difference is good or bad is in the eye of the beholder.
 The facility has a dedicated staff who are willing to assist.
 At the same time, they will hold you accountable for not following the rules.
 While housed at PCF, state inmates are subject to the rules and policies of the facility.